Ptolemy2002/regex-utils/lib/README.md

 `Boolean` - `true` if the string is a valid SSN, `false` otherwise.

 ## Meta
 This is a React Library Created by Ptolemy2002's [cra-template-react-library](https://www.npmjs.com/package/@ptolemy2002/cra-template-react-library) template in combination with [create-react-app](https://www.npmjs.com/package/create-react-app).
+However, it does not actually depend on React - it has been modified to work out of the box.
 It contains methods of building and publishing your library to npm.
-For now, the library makes use of React 18 and does not use TypeScript.

 ## Peer Dependencies
 This project does not have any peer dependencies, so it should work out of the box.